Last Update: 2018 - 02 - 27

 To use a SSL encryption to send your email add this line and change the value for cdoSMTPServerPort.

-config.Fields(cdoSMTPServerPort).Value = 465 config.Fields(cdoSMTPUseSSL).Value = "true"
+config.Fields(cdoSMTPServerPort).Value = 465 config.Fields(cdoSMTPUseSSL).Value = True

 To the configuration settings and change the port to 465.
 Try again if sending the email still works.

 There are a couple of situations where it will not work to send the email over an encrypted connection.
 The SSL certificate the server uses might not be trusted.
 The CDO Library will not be able to connect then.
 Some mail servers do not support implicit SSL connections on port 465 but only explicit TLS connections on port 587.
-This unfortunately is not supported by the CDO Library.

 How important the encryption of the connection is, depends on the scenario you are using this in.
 If your mail server is within the local corporate network, there should be no need to encrypt the connection.
 If your mail server is somewhere on the internet, I would recommend using encryption if possible.